All Episodes

 And let's throw into the mix that the administration of Bush never defended themselves.

-Carl Rove has now said that that's one of the mistakes that he now admits they made.
+Karl Rove has now said that that's one of the mistakes that he now admits they made.

-Wish they could have a do over on that.
+Wish they could have a do-over on that.

-So regardless, everybody thinks that people are stupid.
+So, but regardless, everybody thinks that people are stupid.

-I I mean, I guarantee you, I have people in the audience out there, Ed, who are just cheering you on.
+I mean, I guarantee you, I have people in the audience out there, Ed, who are just cheering you on.

-Yeah, America's a stupid rush.
+Yeah, America is a stupid rush.

 A lot of people think this.